 Every year, around 550,000 new cases of congestive heart failure (CHF) are diagnosed in the United States.
 CHF has the capacity to drastically affect one’s health and lifestyle, leading many patients to seek disability benefits for help.

 However, in many cases (around 60-65%), disability applicants find that their initial claim attempt is denied.
 If this is true for you, do not worry — continue below to see how you can continue your disability case moving forward.
+Some heart defects, such as congestive heart failure, coronary artery disease, and heart transplants, can automatically qualify you for disability benefits through the "Blue Book" List of Conditions.

 Difficulties When Applying with Heart Failure